Age Suggestion

 Yardlong beans may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

 The yardlong bean, also called the asparagus bean, bodi, Chinese long bean, or snake bean, originated in Africa, where it still grows wild.
-Migration and trade brought yardlong bean eastward to Asia, where the legume is a common ingredient in salads, stir-fries, stews, and more.
+Migration and trade brought yardlong beans eastward to Asia, where the legume is a common ingredient in salads, stir-fries, stews, and more.
 Yardlong beans resemble very long green beans; they can grow up to 3 ft (1 m) in length.
 While they are both legumes, yardlong bean is more closely related to black-eyed peas—another native legume of Africa.

 No, yardlong beans are not a common food allergen.
 They are, however, a variety of cowpea and although uncommon, allergies to cowpeas have been reported.